 Address: Department of History, MSC06 3760, 1 University of New Mexico, Albuquerque, NM 87131-1181

-Fields of Interest: Borderlands history, environmental history, U.S. West, Mexico, comparative frontiers and borderlands, transnational history, social and cultural history
+Fields of Interest: Borderlands history, environmental history, U.S. West, Mexico, comparative frontiers and borderlands, indigenous history, transnational history, social and cultural history

 Dissertation: "Neighbors by Nature: The Transformation of Land and Life in the U.S.-Mexico Borderlands, 1854-1910," Yale University (co-directed with Howard Lamar), 1997 (published as Fugitive Landscapes: The Forgotten History of the U.S.-Mexico Borderlands, Yale University Press, 2006).